thumbliner/thumbliner/fine.md

 ---

-> “If you are an average student in everything and no intellectual pursuit gives you real delight, then I don’t know how to advise you.”<br>
+> “Study hard what interests you the most in the most undisciplined, irreverent, and original manner possible.”<br>
 > — Richard Feynman

 ---